arangodb/docs/3.6/administration-cluster.md

 Sharding strategy
 -----------------

-strategy to use for the collection.
+Strategy to use for the collection.
 Since ArangoDB 3.4 there are different sharding strategies to select from when creating a new collection.
 The selected *shardingStrategy* value will remain fixed for the collection and cannot be changed afterwards.
 This is